mit-pdos/sigmaos/tutorial/01_local_dev.md

 $ hostname -I
 ```

-Create the directory `/mnt/9p` and then, run:
+Make sure the directory `/mnt/9p` exists and then run:

 ```
 $ ./mount.sh --boot LOCAL_IP
 ```

+This starts up a fresh SigmaOS instance, and mounts the root
-This mount the root realm's `named` at `/mnt/9p`.
+realm's `named` at `/mnt/9p`.
 You should see output like this:
 ```
 $ ./mount.sh --boot 127.0.0.1
 ..........................192.168.0.10 container 20a7be3eb7 dbIP x.x.x.x mongoIP x.x.x.x
-08:03:08.702140 - ALWAYS Etcd addr 127.0.0.1

 ```

-The `--boot` tells `mount.sh` to start SigmaOS; without the flag you
+The `--boot` tells `mount.sh` to start SigmaOS.
+In order to introspect an
-can mount an already-running SigmaOS.
+already-running SigmaOS instance, run `mount.sh` without this flag.

 You can `ls` the root directory of `named` as follows:
 ```